Monday, April 1, 2024

 “Yes, sir.”

 The diocesan shrink had an office on the second floor.
-A chubby man in a three-piece plaid suit met me at the door.
+A chubby man in a black robe met me at the door.

 I sat, but said nothing, because his head was covered by a thick mat of hair, whose color didn't match his sideburns.

 "We both know why you're here."
 Bob sat next to me.
 “I’ve read your file.
-I see this problem all the time and it concerns the Cardinal when a gifted boy loses his faith.
-You were an altar boy and attended a few retreats for boys with a calling.
+I see this problem all the time, but it concerns the Cardinal when a gifted boy loses his faith.
+You were an altar boy and attended a few retreats for boys with a calling."

 I looked at the huge crucifix hanging on the wall and then out the window.
 The room was warm and the chair was too comfortable for a meeting about a young man's soul.